Wiradjuri: Lifestyle

 The Wiradjuri diet included yabbies and fish such as Murray cod from the rivers.
 In dry seasons, they ate kangaroos, emus and food gathered from the land, including fruit, nuts, yam daisies (Microseris lanceolata), wattle seeds, and orchid tubers.
 The Wiradjuri travelled into Alpine areas in the summer to feast on Bogong moths.

 The Wiradjuri were also known for their handsome possum-skin cloaks stitched together from several possum furs.
 Governor Macquarie was presented with one of these cloaks by a Wiradjuri man when he visited Bathurst in 1815.

 British penetration

 Wiradjuri territory was first penetrated by British colonists in 1813.
 In 1822 George Suttor took up an extensive lot of land, later known as Brucedale Station, after Wiradjuri guides showed him an area with ample water sources.
 Suttor learnt their language, and befriended Windradyne, nicknamed "Saturday", and attributed conflict to the harshness of his own people's behaviour, since the Wiradjuri were in his view, fond of white people, as they would call them.
-Clashes between the British settlers and the Wiradjuri however multiplied as the influx of colonist increased, and became known as the Bathurst Wars.
-The occupation of their lands and their cultivation began to cause famine among the Wiradjuri, who had a different notion of what constituted property.
+Clashes between the British settlers and the Wiradjuri, however, multiplied as the influx of colonists increased, and became known as the Bathurst Wars.
+The occupation of their lands and their cultivation caused famine among the Wiradjuri, who had a different notion of what constituted property.
 In the 1850s there were still corroborees around Mudgee, but there were fewer clashes.